TheOfk1/PKI/Questions.md

 	- PEM - Encoding of certificates, may have private key
 	- KEY - Holds PEM encoded private key
 - What are certificate templates? (predefined structure used to create certificates)
+- Can you create certificate templates?
-- What are the certificate validation types?
-How do you know the extended verification of a certificate? (based on the certificate policies extension)
+- What are the certificate validation types? $\color{blue}\text{Not Needed}$ How do you know the extended verification of a certificate? (based on the certificate policies extension)
 	- Domain validation - CA confirms ownership of the domain name
 	- Organization validation - CA also confirms the business is registered
 	- Enterprise validation - 9 rigorous steps of validation - was previously given a green highlight in a browser
 - If the certificate is sent during the TLS handshake, what's stopping me from stealing it?
 What doesn't the certificate contain?
 Where is the private key saved?
 What happens if someone finds it?
+- $\color{blue}\text{Not Needed}$ Can you trust a certificate from the future?
 #### Certificate Revocation List
 - What is a CRL?
 Who publishes it?
-- Why would you want to revoke certificate? (it is compromised)
-- How can I know a CRL hasn't been changed?
+- How can we know a CRL hasn't been changed?
 (It is signed)
-- Where can we see the URL for the CRL?
-(CDP)
+- What are some examples of fields of the CRL? (effective date, next update)
+- What is a CRL cache?
+Why does it exist?
 ###### Online Certificate Status Protocol
 - What is the OCSP protocol? (over http, gets status of certificate)
 - $\color{blue}\text{Not Needed}$ Where is the OCSP URI saved?
 (Authority Information Access)
-- What OCSP stapling?
+- $\color{blue}\text{Not Needed}$ What OCSP stapling?
 (Server gets OCSP response with a timestamp and staples it to the message sent back to the client)
 	- What is the advantage of OCSP over a CRL?
 - Which would you like to use, OCSP or CRLs?
 (CRLs don't expose what sites client access, they provide less workload, and OCSP is over plain http)
 - $\color{blue}\text{Not Needed}$ Is OCSP still supported?
 #### Chain of trust
-- What's stopping me from issuing a certificate to impersonate an entity?
 - What is a chain of trust?
+What would happen without it?
+	- What's stopping us from issuing a certificate in the name of google and impersonating them?
 - What are intermediate CAs?
 What are root CAs?
 Who signs the certificates of each one?
+- You got a new computer, how is it that you trust googles certificate?
-- Why are there both intermediate and root CAs?
+- Why is there intermediate and root CAs?
+Why not only root CAs? (revoke is easier, intermediate is accessible over the network)
-- How can I trust root CAs?
+- Where do you think our root CA is located?
 #### X.509 Extensions
 - What is the X.509 format? (set of extensions for certificates, CSR's, CRL's)
 - What is a serial number?
 Is it unique?
 What is a thumbprint?
 What's the difference?